thjashin/thjashin.github.io/index.md

 <img style="width:200px;float:right;margin:0 0px 12px 12px" src="{{site.url}}/assets/images/jiaxin.jpg">

 I am a research scientist at Google DeepMind.
-I work on machine learning, particularly
+I work on machine learning, with an emphasis on:

-* generative modeling---using probabilistic methods to capture the structure and uncertainty inherent in data
+* Generative modeling: using probabilistic methods to capture the structure and uncertainty inherent in data
-* algorithmic modeling---building models that efficiently encode dependencies and extract meaningful representations
+* Algorithmic modeling: building models that efficiently encode dependencies and extract meaningful representations

-I'm also interested in addressing challenging inferential questions at the intersection of these two areas.
+I'm particularly interested in addressing challenging inferential questions at the intersection of these two areas.
 Some of the topics I investigate include variational inference, sampling, gradient estimation, and score-based modeling.
 <!--
 I work on improving the algorithmic modeling and generative modeling capabilities of machine learning methods.
 -->